pauldmccarthy/win-pytreat/advanced_topics/function_inputs_and_outputs.md

-Python has another operator - the double-star (`**`), which will unpack keyword arguments from `dict`.
+Python has another operator - the double-star (`**`), which will unpack keyword arguments from a `dict`.
 For example:

 ```
 kwargs = {'a' : 4, 'b' : 5, 'c' : 6}